DNC: No, Andrew Yang Hasn't Qualified for the Fall Debate

 The Hill published an excerpt of an email that the DNC sent to the technology entrepreneur, which states his the July polls sent over by campaign — one NBC/Wall Street Journal survey and an NBC/SurveyMonkey survey — count as only one poll because NBC sponsored both surveys.

 “Candidates may only count one NBC-sponsored national poll released during the current qualification period,” Mary Beth Cahil, a senior adviser for the DNC, wrote to the Yang camp.
+“Less than 24 hours after we hit our 4th qualifying poll for the fall debates, the DNC has revoked our 2nd qualifying poll.
+I have a feeling the #YangGang is not going to like this,” Yang tweeted after the news broke.

 To secure a spot for the debates, Democrat presidential candidates have to notch a 2 percent approval in at least four polls.
 They must also have 130,000 campaign donors.